jiudaegak/odin-recipes/README.md

 This text is just for presenting what I'll do soon.
 Some HTML training, exercising what I've learned from courses online and other stuff.

+Right now Im creating some recipes food based on the Odin Project Fundation Curriculum